WHAT TENANTS NEED TO KNOW ABOUT THE FEDERAL EVICTION MORATORIUM

 IF YOU ARE FACING EVICTION:

-Call (866) 313-2520 or visit DetroitEvictionHelp.com to access free legal counsel and to apply for rental assistance.
+Call (866) 313-2520 or visit DetroitEvictionHelp.com to apply for rental assistance and access free legal counsel.

 2. Read and sign the form and make a copy.